garciart/network-automation/scripts/ansible_notes.md

     ansible --version
     ```

-5. Test Ansible by pinging the localhost using Ansible's **ping** module:
+5. Test Ansible by pinging the localhost, using the [ansible.builtin.ping](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/ping_module.html) module:

     > **NOTE** - Ansible's built-in **ping** module is not the same as Linux ping; it does not send out Internet Control Message Protocol (ICMP) packets.
 Instead, the module checks that it can connect to a node, using SSH, and determine the Python version installed on the node.